National Public Health Initiatives

 - Providing a current awareness mechanism to the most current and emerging professional literature in the health field.

-The Navigator is a learning portal for maternal and child health professionals, students, and others working to improve the health and well-being of women, children, and families.
+The Navigator is a learning portal for maternal and child health professionals, students, and others working to improve the health and well being of women, children, and families.
 It seeks to enhance access to currently available public health MCH learning resources by “matching” learner needs with learning paths.
 This initiative is intended to complement, and not be a substitute for, formal institutionally-based undergraduate or graduate education programs in maternal and child health.

 OHRC responds to the needs of states and communities in addressing current and emerging public oral health issues.
 The center supports health professionals, program administrators, educators, policymakers, and others with the goal of improving oral health services for infants, children, adolescents, and their families.

-This program advances Bright Futures practice and partnership through the development of distance learning curricula, online training resources, and family materials.
+With funding from HRSA’s Maternal and Child Health Bureau and others, Bright Futures at Georgetown University advances Bright Futures practice and partnership through the development of distance learning curricula, online training resources, and family materials.